Skip to main content

 Anecdote: Argentina's lost main rolling bag: I stored my rolling luggage at a bus station while I made daytrip detour south to an archaeological site, returning later in the day to pick up bag and move on.
 But alas, the returning bus apparently bypassed the original bus station, and I, my bus station & my main bag were ALL "lost."

-Fortunately, a young man I met with his father at the archaeological site offered to drive me with their car until we found my bag which we did.
+Fortunately, a young man I met with his father at the archaeological site offered to drive me in their car until we found my bag which we did.
 Whew!! ... that was scary

-Prudent: 1) buy tik day before; 2) to station etc early, 3) 10 minutes before published time you should see your bus or ask at ticket office (sometimes they even change the bus company or #.
+Prudent: 1) buy a ticket day before; 2) to station etc early, 3) 10 minutes before published time you should see your bus or ask at ticket office (sometimes they even change the bus company or #.

 Often, in their regular lives, they have weathered many trials & survived them, accepted sole responsibility for their missteps AND their solutions, .… which, in turn, … elevated their confidence, self-worth & self-esteem even further.